After graduation

-With your joint degree in Public Governance across Borders, you can directly enter various Master’s programmes, such as the one-year Public Administration and European Studies programmes here at the UT, or the two-year Comparative Public Governance Double Degree we offer together with the University of Muenster.
-These programmes are completely English-taught.
+With your joint degree, you can directly enter a range of master’s programmes, including the one-year Public Administration and European Studies at UT, or the two-year Comparative Public Governance Double Degree offered in collaboration with the University of Muenster.
+All of these programmes are taught entirely in English.

-With a joint degree in Public Governance across Borders – especially if you also have a Master’s degree in this field – you will have many career opportunities.
-Generally speaking, our graduates go to work in one of three sectors:
+With your joint degree – especially if you also have a master’s degree in this field – you will have many career opportunities.
+Our graduates go to work in one of three sectors:

 WHERE DO GRADUATES WORK?

-About one in 10 of our alumni have jobs with non-profit organizations, and one in 20 become a politician (in the Netherlands, many ministers have a background in public administration) or enter the semi-public sector.
+Around 1 in 10 alumni work with non-profit organisations, while 1 in 20 become politicians (many Dutch ministers have a background in public administration) or enter the semi-public sector.
+Some of our alumni hold prominent positions, such as:

 Chat offline (info)